bebbo/amiga-gcc/README.md

-make <target>		      builds a target: binutils, gcc, fd2sfd, fd2pragma, ira, sfdc, vbcc, vlink, libnix, ixemul, libgcc make clean		        remove the build folder make clean-<target>	  remove the target's build folder make clean-prefix	    remove all content from the prefix folder make update		        perform git pull for all targets make update-<target>	perform git pull for the given target
+make <target>		      builds a target: binutils, gcc, fd2sfd, fd2pragma, ira, sfdc, vbcc, vlink, libnix, ixemul, libgcc make clean		        remove the build folder make clean-<target>	  remove the target's build folder make drop-prefix	    remove all content from the prefix folder, beware! make update		        perform git pull for all targets make update-<target>	perform git pull for the given target
 ```
 display which targets can be build, you'll mostly use
 *`make all`
 *`make clean`
-*`make clean-prefix`
+*`make drop-prefix`

 to use NDK3.2 add `NDK=3.2` to the make parameters